-Original (or officially certified copy of) transcript of academic record, and if necessary, an English translation provided by an authorised translator.
+- Original (or officially certified copy of) transcript of academic record, and if necessary, an English translation provided by an authorised translator.
 The transcript must include the number of credits, grading, and date of each study unit, and also the scale of grading used by the university, otherwise the application will not be considered.

-Letter of motivation
+- Letter of motivation

-ECTS conversion.
+- ECTS conversion.
 If the studies completed have not been registered through the European Credit Transfer and Accumulation System (ECTS), applicants are required to submit a study credit conversion table in which their completed study credits, or study hours, are shown in equivalence to the ECTS credit scale (1 ECTS credit equals to 27 hours), otherwise the application will not be considered.

-GMAT score (if needed)
+- GMAT score (if needed)

-A passport copy/other document of identification (not required from Finnish applicants)
+- A passport copy/other document of identification (not required from Finnish applicants)

 Tuition Fees and Tuition Waivers

-Further information on tuition fees and scholarships:
+Further information on tuition fees and waivers:

 Applicants will be selected to pursue Master's degree studies on the basis of their applications.
-Results will be announced on 28 March 2018, at the latest.
+Results will be announced on 27 March 2020, at the latest.
 The process could be finalized well before the set deadline.